lidofinance/lido-improvement-proposals/LIPS/lip-34.md

 #### [AO] checkCLBalanceDecrease

 Changed to be compatible with Pectra hard-fork.
-New sanity check allows CLValidatorBalance to be decreased by 3.6% in 36-day window.
-Such value (3.6%) represent maximum balance decrease due to attestation penalties, initial slashing penalty and correlation penalty while there are less than 1.08% of network balance slashed, more than total 11 million ETH staked and network is not in inactivity leak mode.
+New sanity check allows CLValidatorBalance to be decreased by 3.6% in a 36-day window.
+Such a value (3.6%) represents the maximum balance decrease due to attestation penalties, initial slashing penalty, and correlation penalty while less than 1.08% of the network balance is slashed, more than a total of 11 million ETH is staked, and the network is not in inactivity leak mode.

 [Here you can find particular algorithm and calculations](https://docs.google.com/document/d/1MK9XMU-xVdw0XQG9cxtR0rxusuBr1CI4DuGNxNXgswI/edit?tab=t.0)